ugorji/go/FAQ.md

 built in numeric, boolean, string and interface{} types.

 Prior to 2019-05-16, this package could add about `11MB` to the size of your binaries.
-We have now trimmed that in half, and the package contributes about `5.5MB`.
+We have now trimmed that by 60%, and the package contributes about `4.6MB`.
 This compares favorably to other packages like `json-iterator/go` `(3.3MB)` and `net/http` `(3.5MB)`.

 Furthermore, you can bypass building `fast-path.generated.go`, by building